-1. MERIT STEP INCREASES: Employees should recognize that wage increases at the City are not automatic or guaranteed.
-Rather, all wage/step increases are based on individual performance and merit, and must be consistent with the City's budgetary needs and the wage scale applicable to the position.
+MERIT STEP INCREASES: Employees should recognize that wage increases at the City are not automatic or guaranteed.
+Rather, all wage/step increases are based on individual performance and merit and must be consistent with the City's budgetary needs and the wage scale applicable to the position.
 Merit step increases may be recommended by the employee's supervisor or manager.
 However, all recommended merit step increases are subject to authorization by the City Manager, which must be in writing to be valid.

-The City conducts formal reviews of employee performance at the end of the trial service period and annually thereafter.
+The City conducts a review of employee performance at the end of the trial service period.
+Thereafter, annual reviews precede any step increases which fall on either the anniversary date of hire or subsequent anniversary due to change of classification or promotion.
 In addition to the above considerations, employees are generally only considered for merit pay increases in connection with an overall satisfactory rating on their formal performance review.
 Employees who have reached the top step within the pay range for their position are not eligible for merit increases while they remain in that position unless the pay range for their position is modified to include higher wages than they are currently earning.
 An annual performance review is continued, even when an employee reaches the top step of their salary range.
 An employee who does not receive a performance evaluation during a year may request a performance evaluation.
 Reviews will generally include the following: